 UXO Survey_

-Surveys are technical site based services that explore beneath the surface and detect buried ferrous objects.
-UXO surveys come in two key forms, intrusive and non-intrusive.
-We can clear wide open areas up to 6m below the ground, down to single pile locations up to 25m deep.
+Our UXO surveys are specialised site-based services designed to explore beneath the surface and detect buried ferrous objects.
+These surveys come in two key forms: intrusive and non-intrusive.
+Our state-of-the-art equipment enables us to clear wide open areas up to 6m below the ground, down to single pile locations up to 25m deep.

 A five-channel system for the detection of ferro-magnetic anomalies in small to medium sized areas carried out by a specialist two-person team.